NativeScript/nativescript-dev-debugging/README.md

 The post install script will ask for the following configuration settings of your plugin's structure:

 - The "path" to the folder which hold your plugin's TypeScript/JavaScript and package.json
-- The name of the name of the iOS framework of your plugin
+- The name of the iOS framework of your plugin
-- The name of the name of the Android library of your plugin
+- The name of the Android library of your plugin
 - The Apple provisioning profile that is required for the above NativeScript application (optional)

 ### <a name="config_file"></a>Configuration file

 After either of the above configuration stages the configuration parameters you have entered will be written locally to an configuration json file called `n.debug.config.json`.
-You cna manually create this file in the root (where the package.json of your {N} plugin source code is) and pre-configure it so that when the npm postinstall script is ran it will skip app prompts of the nativescript-dev-debugging plugin configuration stage.
+You can manually create this file in the root (where the package.json of your {N} plugin source code is) and pre-configure it so that when the npm postinstall script is ran it will skip app prompts of the nativescript-dev-debugging plugin configuration stage.
 Here are all the require configuration key/value pairs:

 ```
 {